-The Listing can provide development proponents with advance notification of possible historic resource concerns and may be used as a tool in planning projects.
+The Listing can inform development proponents about possible historic resource concerns and may be used as a tool in planning projects.

 How does it work?

-For more information on how to apply for Historical Resources Act approval visit the OPaC information page.
+For more information on how to apply for Historical Resources Act approval visit the OPaC page.

-The Listing is issued twice a year, in April and October.
-If you would like to receive email notifications when new versions of the Listing are released, register for the OPaC system and check the preference "I would like to receive email updates" located under My Profile.
+The Listing is issued twice a year, in spring and fall.
+If you would like to receive email notifications when new versions of the Listing are released, register in the OPaC system and check the box indicating "I would like to receive email updates" located under My Profile.